 The guitar is one of the easiest instruments to learn, and one of the most complex to master.
 There are so many different styles to choose from!
 Aside from the piano, it is also one of the best instruments for learning about music theory.
 I approach each student individually, working from the very first lesson to set reasonable goals and introduce practical techniques that are relevant to the music you want to play.
 I also seek to incorporate theory, technique, and improv into all of my lessons, allowing students to make connections about how and why the music works.
 Depending on how often you practice, you'll be able to start picking out and playing songs you love in no time.

 Many people believe that they are "tone deaf."
 Perhaps you were told this as a child.
 But true tone deafness is in fact quite rare, and many studies have shown that even those who struggle to match pitch can improve significantly with regular practice.
 All human beings have an innate capacity to sing.
-We do not have to all be Pavarotti or Alicia Keys in order to participate in the joy of singing, or to experience the numerous benefits of singing.
+We do not all have to be Pavarotti or Alicia Keys in order to participate in the joy of singing or experience the numerous benefits of singing.
 Aside from offering singing workshops for groups, I love working one-on-one with people to build both aural and vocal skills, and to help folks begin to develop an authentic vocal style.
 Whether you want to improve your solo performances, or you just want to be able to sing more confidently in a group, I can help your find your voice.

 Music Theory 101